Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion: Dipole showers for DIS and VBF/VBS

 \subsubsection{PanGlobal}

 This section details the kinematic mapping of an antenna shower with global transverse-momentum recoil.
 We refer to this shower as PanGlobal.
-The treatment of the longitudinal recoil is identical to that of the PanGlobal variant for hadron collisions of Refs.~\cite{vanBeekveld:2022zhl,vanBeekveld:2022ukn}.
-However, the DIS variant differs in the boost that is performed to achieve momentum conservation in the perpendicular component.
+The treatment of the longitudinal recoil is similar to the proposal for the PanGlobal variant for hadron collisions of Refs.~\cite{vanBeekveld:2022zhl,vanBeekveld:2022ukn}.
+The main difference is represented by the boost that is performed to achieve momentum conservation in the perpendicular component.
 This choice is motivated by the fact that in our case we want to preserve $q_{\dis}^{\mu}$, i.e.~the momentum of the $t$-channel exchanged boson, while for colour-singlet production the most natural variables to preserve are the invariant mass and the rapidity of the colour singlet system.
 One begins by introducing some intermediate post-branching dipole momenta, which read

 with $a_k=\alpha_k$, $b_k=\beta_k$ and